Sheamus: The Brawling Brutes (2021–2023)

-Return from injury (2024–present)
+Final feuds (2024–2026)

 Sheamus returned from injury on the 15 April 2024 episode of Raw, defeating Ivar.
 At the Night 1 of the WWE Draft on the 26 April episode of SmackDown, Sheamus was drafted to the Raw brand.
 In August 2024, Sheamus entered into a feud with a now-renamed Pete Dunne, who had grown tired of the nickname "Butch" and was infuriated by Sheamus' treatment of him.
 After multiple attacks, interrupting varying matches (additionally fuelled by Sheamus taunting Dunne with his old nickname), their feud culminated in a Good 'Ol Fashioned Donnybrook Match, which Sheamus won, ending their feud.
 Following the feud, he set his sights on earning the Intercontinental Championship, the sole championship that had eluded him thus far in his career, leading to several matches with reigning Intercontinental Champion Bron Breakker, of which one was interrupted by Ludwig Kaiser, leading to disqualification.
 This culminated in a triple threat match between Sheamus, Breakker, and Kaiser at Survivor Series: WarGames where Breakker retained the championship.
 Sheamus got another opportunity at Breakker's Intercontinental Championship at Saturday Night's Main Event XXXVIII but was unsuccessful.

-After some time off, he returned on the 5 May episode of Raw, defeated Austin Theory, before starting a feud against Rusev, that culminated in a Good Old Fashioned Donnybrook match at Clash in Paris where he was defeated.
-Sheamus defeated Shinsuke Nakamura by pinfall on the in the first round The Last Time Is Now Tournament on the November 10, 2025 episode of Monday night Raw.
-The following week on the November 17, 2025 episode of Monday Night Raw, he teamed up with Rey Mysterio and John Cena (on Cenas last ever appearance on Raw) to defeat The Judgement Day.
+After some time off, Sheamus returned on the 5 May episode of Raw, defeated Austin Theory, before starting a feud against Rusev, that culminated in a Good Old Fashioned Donnybrook match at Clash in Paris where he was defeated.
+He defeated Shinsuke Nakamura by pinfall in the first round The Last Time Is Now Tournament on the 10 November episode of Raw.
+Sheamus wrestled his final WWE match the following week on Raw, teaming with Rey Mysterio and John Cena to defeat The Judgment Day.
+Coincidentally, the match also marked Cena's final appearance on Raw as an active wrestler.
+Sheamus was later removed from the Last Time Is Now Tournament due to suffering a shoulder injury.

+On 5 July 2026, it was reported that Sheamus would be departing WWE after he opted not to extend his contract upon its expiration on 1 October; his profile on WWE's official roster page was moved to the alumni section later that day, and Sheamus would confirm on 11 July that he was departing WWE, ending his 20-year tenure with the company.